by272215-code/Stock-Portfolio-Tracker/README.md

 ## Introduction

-Stock Portfolio Tracker is a simple Python-based application developed as part of **Task 2** of the **CodeAlpha Python Programming Internship**.
+Stock Portfolio Tracker is a simple Python-based application developed .

 The project allows users to calculate the total value of their stock investments by entering stock names and quantities.
 The program uses a predefined dictionary of stock prices, calculates the investment value for each stock, and displays the total portfolio value.
 Additionally, the result is saved to a text file for future reference.